adxcreative/D-M/README.md

 ## Contact

-If you have any questions, please raise an issue or contact us at Ruixiang Zhao ([liujingyu2023@ruc.edu.cn](mailto:liujingyu2023@ruc.edu.cn))
+If you have any questions, please raise an issue or contact us at Jingyu Liu ([liujingyu2023@ruc.edu.cn](mailto:liujingyu2023@ruc.edu.cn))

 ## LICENSE